-Jospeh Kelly, a professor at the State University of New York at Buffalo and the co-editor of Gaming Law Review, says there's a decent case that these players really didn't break the law.
+PESCA: Jospeh Kelly, a professor at the State University of New York at Buffalo and the co-editor of Gaming Law Review, says there's a decent case that these players really didn't break the law.

 PESCA: Rather, poker site operators and bankers who facilitated transactions were charged, but that still leaves guys like Russell Fox out of luck.

-Mr. RUSSELL FOX: I consider it a part-time job.
+RUSSELL FOX: I consider it a part-time job.
 You know, I consider it secondary income.

 PESCA: It is a joke, he says, that real-life poker is legal in some states and treated as the devil's downtime in others.
 A joke that websites have to put their headquarters in Costa Rica and the Isle of Mann to serve guys from Fresh Meadows, Queens, and a joke to think that online players will be denied.

-Mr. FOX: They went after the big three to make a point.
+FOX: They went after the big three to make a point.
 You know, but meanwhile, I can name 25 other poker websites that's still up and running.

-Mark Anderson plays online and lives in Los Angeles.
+PESCA: Mark Anderson plays online and lives in Los Angeles.

-Mr. MARK ANDERSON: If you go to those online forums, the different poker forums, they're all talking about moving.
+MARK ANDERSON: If you go to those online forums, the different poker forums, they're all talking about moving.
 And they're serious.
 You know, because they'd much rather move to try to find a way to move to Canada and play up there, where it's completely legal.

-Mike Pesca, NPR News, New York.
+PESCA: Mike Pesca, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.